- Undergrad Program

 Current and Recent Research Projects

 I have taught a range of graduate and undergraduate courses in physical geography, climatology, earth system science, and remote sensing.
 I have also taught first year seminars in ocean science and climate change in Africa.
-I have co-taught three of the College’s two-semester undergraduate research seminars: Global Change in Local Places; Coral Reef Environments; and Environmental Justice in South Africa.
-With Tim White and Lee Kump (Geosciences), I will be teaching a CAUSE seminar on Global Environmental Change and Small Island Nations.
-Together with Tanya Furman (Geosciences) and Carla Zembal-Saul (Science Education), we are developing a new climate change course for education majors.
+I have co-taught four of the College’s two-semester undergraduate research seminars: Global Change in Local Places; Coral Reef Environments; Environmental Justice in South Africa; and Global Environmental Change and Small Island Nations.
+Together with Tanya Furman (Geosciences) and Carla Zembal-Saul (Science Education), I developed a new climate science course for education majors.

 I helped establish Penn State’s Science Diving Program in 2001 and served as the University Dive Safety Officer until 2006.
-The Penn State Science Diving Program is an administrative unit functioning under the Office of the Vice Provost and Dean for Undergraduate Education of the Pennsylvania State University.
+I currently serve as the Chair of the Dive Control Board.
+The Penn State Science Diving Program is an administrative unit functioning under the Office of the Vice President for Research of the Pennsylvania State University.
 The program supervises all compressed gas diving for scientific purposes at the University and is administered by a Diving Control Board.
 The Penn State Science Diving Program is an Organizational Member of the American Academy of Underwater Sciences (AAUS).